 A: Feeling suspicious of other people

 You may have difficulty forming relationships with other people and think or behave very differently from others.

 An example is a paranoid personality disorder, where you may feel suspicious of others for no reason and believe people are being nasty to you.
 You might hold a grudge or feel easily rejected.

 B: Finding it hard to manage your feelings or behaviour

 You may find it hard to manage your emotions and swing between positive and negative views of other people.
 You may behave in a way others describe as dramatic, disturbing or unpredictable.

-An example is borderline personality disorder (also known as emotionally unstable personality disorder).
-You might have intense emotions that change quickly, worry about being abandoned, act impulsively and struggle to trust other people.
+An example is borderline personality disorder (also known as an emotionally unstable personality disorder).
+You might have intense emotions that change quickly, worries about being abandoned, act impulsively and struggle to trust other people.
 You may not have a strong sense of who you are or what you want.
 You may self-harm or have suicidal thoughts.

 C: Feeling very anxious or afraid